coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 When Rocq is launched, it can implicitly prepend a startup script to any document
-read by Rocq, whether it is an interactive session or a file to compile.
+it reads, whether it is an interactive session or a file to compile.
 The startup script can come from a configuration directory or it can be
 specified on the command line.